-All PhysioTel™ Digital Implants are manufactured with lithium batteries.
-Lithium batteries offer many advantages including high energy density, and a low self-discharge rate.
-These advantages come with a price as all lithium batteries are affected by a phenomenon known as passivation.
-Passivation serves to protect the lithium in the battery from discharging on its own when the device is turned off.
-However, passivation that builds up over time can decrease the battery voltage when the implant is enabled after a long dormant period.
+All PhysioTel™ Digital Implants are powered by lithium batteries.
+Lithium batteries offer many advantages including high energy density and a low self-discharge rate.
+These advantages come with a price, as all lithium batteries are affected by a phenomenon known as passivation.
+Passivation serves to reduce the extent that the battery will discharge on its own when the device is turned off.
+However, passivation that builds up over time can temporarily lower the battery voltage when the implant is enabled after a long dormant period.
 Depending on the extent of passivation, the start-up sequence of the implant may be delayed temporarily until the battery passivation has been removed by the circuitry.

 DSI seasons all lithium batteries upon receipt.
-The seasoning process in combination with the manufacturing process and on-time during surgery will burn off the accumulated passivation and allow the implants to function as intended during a study.
-However, the passivation layer will reform after an extended period of time in the off state (>1 month), and it will form quicker if stored at higher temperatures or when implanted.
+Measures such as the seasoning process, tests performed during manufacturing, and on-time during surgery work together to burn off the accumulated passivation and allow the implants to function as intended during a study.
+Despite these preventative measures, the passivation layer will reform after a period of time in the off state, and it will form quicker if stored at higher temperatures or when implanted.

 Possible Effect on Implants